 Why did you receive an email from us?

-If you received a mailing from us, (a) your email address is either listed with us as someone who has expressly shared this address for the purpose of receiving information in the future ("opt-in"), or (b) you have registered or purchased or otherwise have an existing relationship with us.
+If you received a mailing from us, (a) your email address is either listed with us as someone who has expressly shared this address for the purpose of receiving information in the future, or (b) you have registered or purchased or otherwise have an existing relationship with us.
 We respect your time and attention by controlling the frequency of our mailings.

 Log files allow us to record visitors' use of the site.
 They enable us to make changes to the layout of the site and to the information in it, based on the way that visitors move around it.
 Log files do not contain any personal information or information about which other sites you have visited.

 What happens when I link to another site?

 A cookie is a text file which a website installs on a user’s computer.
 Each time the user views a page on the website after a cookie has been installed, the website will recognise the user.

 Cookies can be used to remember a user’s preferences, to keep track of which pages they’ve visited, or in some cases, to store personal information about them.